 All runners will receive a medal upon completion.

 Prizes will be handed out on the day in the finish area.

-There are prizes for the first 3 finishers of each gender and the first in each age group receives starting from 35 and going up in 10 year increments.
+There are prizes for the first 3 finishers of each gender and the first in each age group starting from 35 and going up in 10 year increments.
 If an age group winner also finishes in the top 3 then the age group prize rolls down to the next finisher.

 Baggage & Toilets